 There is no doubt that midlife comes with a smorgasbord of “confidence-vampire” challenges.
-Be they work related (menopause can play havoc with your office confidence), your value in the world (many of us feel overlooked or even invisible) or simply coping with the physical changes of this time of life, it’s easy to feel like you’ve lost your sense of self.
+Your emotional health can sometimes feel battered.
+Be it work related (menopause can play havoc with your office confidence), your value in the world (many of us feel overlooked or even invisible) or simply coping with the physical changes of this time of life, it’s easy to feel like you’ve lost your sense of self.

-So how can you get your midlife mojo back?
+So how can you strengthen your emotional health and get your midlife mojo back?
 By asking yourself four key questions, says Executive Coach, Lisa Quinn.
-As the former Communications Director of media giant, Hearst, Lisa knows only too well the challenges that come with a busy work/life blend, and she understands what women in their midlife years have to navigate.
+As the former Communications Director of media giant, Hearst, Lisa knows only too well the challenges that come with a busy work/life blend.
+She understands what women in their midlife years have to navigate.

 “Basically, society values youth,” says Lisa.
 “In your 40s and beyond, the trap doors open and life creeps in: funerals happen, divorces occur, parents get older.
 It can be a time of confronting difficult reality.”